On Origin Stories and Becoming

 Joy, as it turns out, is also my middle name.

-And my mother — long before I had a framework for any of this — used to call me her joy-child.
+My mother, long before I had a framework for any of this, used to call me her joy-child.
 Not as a statement.
 As an address.
 The way you’d use a full name.
 “Well hello, Joy-child.”
 I’ve spent a lot of time sitting with how that shaped my identity and how I perceived myself.

 Words, I’ve come to believe, are not descriptions of reality.
 They are instructions to it.
-Language isn’t passive — it’s participatory.
-And being addressed, from your very earliest memories, as someone whose nature is joy?
-That lands somewhere deep.
-It becomes something you grow into.
-Something you feel quietly responsible for embodying.
+Language isn’t passive, it’s participatory.
+And being addressed, from my very earliest memories, as someone whose nature is joy?
+That landed somewhere deep.
+It became something I grew into.
+Something, somewhere along the line, I felt drawn towards embodying.

 Three decades on and I am still completely, unreservedly in love with life.
 Unimpressed by society’s version of it, absolutely.
 But navigating contentedly on the outskirts, still painting my world in hues of yellow, blue and grey.